 31 light horsemen were killed in the charge and 36 were wounded.
 Some originals from the Brigade who had enlisted in 1914 such as Edward Cleaver and Albert “Tibbie” Cotter, the famous Australian cricketer, were killed.
 The next morning Private Keddie rode over the ground to see if any of the horses could be found roaming but he recorded only seeing dead carcases.
 Keddie: “We were sent looking for the horses whose riders were killed so we made for the other side of the town where several other light horse regiments were . . . met some friends in the first light horse and yarned for a while they asked me what it was like in the charge gave them a full account”.
 At least 70 horses died.
 The Turkish defenders suffered many casualties and between 700 and 1,000 troops were captured.

-This year marks the 90th anniversary of the famous mounted charge of the 4th Light Horse Brigade into Beersheba.
+2017 marks the 100th anniversary of the famous mounted charge of the 4th Light Horse Brigade into Beersheba.

 Notes on the Battle of Beersheba from Ashley Ekins Head, Military History Section